Rick Flag: Rick Flag Jr.

-Unbeknownst to him, Waller had already dealt with the threat, and Flag set out to assassinate Cray to ensure the existence of the Suicide Squad, even though he loathed some of its members.
-The Squad set out to stop him, with the clearance to do so by any means necessary.
-Deadshot found Flag and Cray, but instead of killing Flag, Deadshot instead murdered the senator.
-Flag was forced to flee, and unwittingly, the existence of the Suicide Squad was revealed.

-Flag set out to destroy the Jihad team after learning that his father had previously attacked their stronghold, Jotunheim, during World War II to neutralise a Nazi prototype nuclear weapon.
-He left a note to Nightshade detailing his plans.
-The bomb was still there, buried under rubble and the Jihad were unaware of its presence.
-Flag sneaked in and killed his way through to the bomb itself.
-He battled the Jihad's leader Rustam personally, just before the bomb exploded.
+Flag sets out to destroy the Jihad team after learning that his father had previously attacked their stronghold, Jotunheim, during World War II to neutralize a Nazi prototype nuclear weapon.
+The bomb is intact, but buried under rubble, with the Jihad being unaware of its presence.
+Flag battles the Jihad's leader Rustam personally, just before the bomb explodes.

-In Checkmate (vol. 2) #6, Rick Flag is revealed to be alive and is rescued from a secret Quraci prison by Bronze Tiger.
-He had been imprisoned there for four years until Waller discovered him and alerted the Tiger to his whereabouts.
-Rick was later revealed to be leading a clandestine Suicide Squad unit at the behest of Waller, and against the expressed mandate of the Checkmate organization.

-As seen in Suicide Squad: Raise the Flag #2, Rustam used his Scimitar to teleport both Rick Flag and himself to Skartaris.

-In Raise the Flag #5, General Wade Eiling admits that Rick Flag Jr. is not the son of Rick Flag Sr., but a soldier named Anthony Miller who was brainwashed by Eiling into believing he was Flag's son.
+In Checkmate (vol. 2), Flag is revealed to be alive and is rescued from prison in Qurac by Bronze Tiger.
+Additionally, General Wade Eiling admits that Rick Flag Jr. is not the son of Rick Flag Sr., but a soldier named Anthony Miller who was brainwashed by Eiling into believing he was Flag's son.
 Miller's conditioning means that Eiling still has control of him, and uses him as part of his takeover of the Suicide Squad.
 Forced to activate an explosive implant in Waller's brain, Miller breaks free from his mind control enough to activate Eiling's implant instead, leaving him helpless enough to be captured.
 Confronted with the possibility to give up his presumed identity and return home, Miller decides that the Suicide Squad needs a Rick Flag, and refuses the offer.

-In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
-He was depicted as the son of Richard Rogers Flag and the grandson of Rick Flag Jr. He was a soldier in Afghanistan who was incarcerated for turning down the medals that would've meant the death of his fellow soldiers.
-Rick Flag Jr. was later approached by Amanda Waller to lead the Suicide Squad when Barack Obama threatened to shut it down.
+In post-Rebirth continuity, Flag is depicted as the son of Richard Rogers Flag and the grandson of Rick Flag Sr. He was a soldier in Afghanistan who was incarcerated for turning down the medals that would have meant the death of his fellow soldiers.
+Flag Jr. was later approached by Amanda Waller to lead the Suicide Squad when Barack Obama threatened to shut it down.